Official Sources and Credential Purpose

 Credentialing bodyOncology Nursing Certification Corporation (ONCC)

-Candidate populationRegistered nurses with adult oncology nursing practice experience
+Candidate populationRegistered nurses with adult oncology practice experience

-The OCN credential communicates that a registered nurse has met ONCC eligibility requirements and passed the OCN exam.
+The OCN credential signals that a registered nurse has met ONCC eligibility requirements and passed the OCN exam.
 It is not a state nursing license, does not replace employer competency validation, and does not by itself expand legal scope of practice.
-Instead, it is a national oncology nursing certification that supports professional credibility, clinical role development, and a structured standard for adult oncology nursing knowledge.
+It is a voluntary national certification supporting professional credibility and a structured standard for adult oncology nursing knowledge.
+Many employers recognize it in clinical-ladder programs and some tie it to differential pay, but the credential's authority comes from the certification standard itself, not from any single employer policy.

 Official facts to keep visible

-Use a single candidate fact sheet or digital note for the details that are easy to misremember:
+Keep a one-page candidate fact sheet for the details that are easy to misremember:

 • Certification is valid for 4 years.

-2. Does it match the 2026 OCN blueprint percentages?
+2. Does it match the current six-domain blueprint percentages?

-4. Does it avoid brand names when testing drug knowledge, consistent with the generic-drug-name rule?
+4. Does it use generic drug names, consistent with the ONCC rule?

 Test Your Knowledge